MaxTheMooshroom/MaxTheMooshroom.github.io/projects/unity.md

 ### Ecosystem Simulation
-I plan on creating a food web with various plants and animals that have traits similar to real-life counterparts in an attempt to create a statistical analysis of what it takes to create a sustainable habitat for long term survival, and what impacts human activities have on that stability.
-Studying underlying concepts: <br><br><br>
+I plan on creating a food web with various plants and animals that have traits similar to real-life counterparts in an attempt to create a statistical analysis of what it takes to create a sustainable habitat for long term survival, and what impacts human activities have on that stability. <br><br>

+Right now, I'm studying the following underlying concepts: <br><br><br>
 **Completed:**<br>
 * [Terrain Generation](https://github.com/MaxTheMooshroom/perlin_flight)<br>